 |Red globe radishes

 Photo courtesy: garysoup

-Radishes can come in different forms; widely varying in size, color and crop duration.
-They can be broadly categorized into four main types depending up on the crop season; summer, fall, winter, and spring.
-Growers classify them by their shapes, colors, and sizes, such as black or white colored with round or elongated roots.
+Radishes can come in different forms; widely varying in size, color, and crop duration.
+They broadly categorized into four main types depending upon the harvest season; summer, fall, winter, and spring.
+Growers classify them by their shapes, colors, and sizes, such as black or white with round or elongated roots.

-The sharp, pungent flavor of radish comes from "isothiocyanate" compound in them, varying from mild in case of white-icicles to very hot in red globe and other pigmented varieties.
-Tender top greens of radish are also eaten as leafy-greens in some parts of the world.
+The sharp, pungent flavor of radish comes from "isothiocyanate" compound in them, varying from mild in the case of white-icicles to very hot in the red globe and other pigmented varieties.
+Tender top greens of radish are also eaten as leafy greens in some parts of the world.